-Fully achieved e Acl hieved within 5o % Not achieved Not measured Safety: Our transportatio OUTCOME 2020 TARGET 2020 RESULT 2019 RESULT HOW DID WE PERFORM There is a downward trend in the number of serious and fatal injury crashes occurring on our road network Decreasing Decreasing Increasing The latest five years of crass data shows a downward trend.
-See Figure 7 (on page 57) All Crash Types, Tasman District Council roads only, fatal and serious crashes The change from the previous financial year in the number of fatalities and serious injury crashes on the local road network, expressed as a number.
-Mandatory measure 1 ≤0 Decrease of 7 Decrease of 13 There were fewer fatal and serious crashes in 2019/2020 (10) than the previous year (17).
-Accessibility: Our transport The Council constructs a minimum length of new footpath each financial year to meet population growth plus an additional proportion to reduce the gaps in the existing footpath network over 30 years ortation net work enables th ≥500m 560m to choose from 2,780m 560m of new footpath was constructed on Lower Queen Street.
-The annual growth in use of cycle routes exceeds specified levels ≥1% Not measured Not measured A new counting contract in 2018 and change in methor made comparisons with historic data irrelevant.
+F u lly achieved Achieved within 5% Not achieved Not measured

+Outcome 2020 2020 2019 How did we perform Target Result Result Safety: Our transportation network is becoming Safety: Our transportation network is becoming safer for its users There is a downward trend in the number of serious and fatal injury crashes occurring on our road network.
+Decreasing Decreasing Increasing The latest five years of crash data shows a downward trend.
+See Figure 7 All Crash Types, Tasman District Council roads only, fatal and serious crashes The change from the previous financial year in the number of fatalities and serious injury crashes on the local road network, expressed as a number.
+Mandatory measure 1. ≤ 0 Decrease of 7 Decrease of 13 There were fewer fatal and serious crashes in 2019/2020 (10) than the previous year (17).
+Accessibility: Our transportation network enable es the comm unity to choos e from various modes of tra avel The Council constructs a minimum length of new footpath each financial year to meet population growth plus an additional proportion to reduce the gaps in the existing footpath network over 30 years. ≥500m 560m 2,780m 560m of new footpath was constructed on Lower Queen Street.
+The annual growth in use of cycle routes exceeds specified levels. ≥1% Not measured Not measured A new counting contract in 2018 and change in method made comparisons with historic data irrelevant.
 In addition, for 2020 we also counted cyclists on the footpaths to get a more complete count of cyclists.
 Conclusions cannot yet be drawn from this data.

-OUTCOME 2020 TARGET 2020 RESULT 2019 RESULT HOW DID WE PERFORM The annual growth in use of passenger transport exceeds specified levels.
-Measured using yet to be implemented integrated ticketing service data for people travelling to, from or within Richmond ≥1% Not measured Not measured There was a delay in the implementation of the integrated ticketing service, which was introduced in August 2020.
+Outcome 2020 Target 2020 Result 2019 Result How did we perform The annual growth in use of passenger transport exceeds specified levels.
+Measured using yet to be implemented integrated ticketing service data for people travelling to, from or within Richmond. ≥1% Not measured Not measured There was a delay in the implementation of the integrated ticketing service, which was introduced in August 2020.
 Data from Nelson City Council indicates that patronage for the Richmond routes of the NBus service has been relatively stable.
 However with Covid-19, the patronage dropped away in 2019/2020.
 For the 2019 calendar year, prior to Covid-19, it was shaping up to be a good year with patronage on track for annual growth above 1%.

-Value for money: Our transportation network is maintained cost effectively and whole of life costs are optimised

-The percentage of sealed local road that is resurfaced each financial year.
-Mandatory measure 3 • 5%-7% 4.5% 6.4% Resurfacing completed was 44.8km (centreline) which equates to 4.5% of the network (based on 983km of maintained sealed network).
-The percentage is less than the target due to larger than usual asphalt surfacing and cost escalations increasing the overall cost of resurfacing.

-Amenity: The travel quality and aesthetics of our transportation network is managed at a level appropriate to the importance of the road and satisfies the community's expectations

-The percentage of footpaths within the Tasman district that are maintained to a condition of average or better, as measured through the triennial footpath condition rating survey. • ≥95% 95.8% Not measured The 2020 condition rating shows overall condition is within the target condition.
-Mandatory measure 4
+Value for money: Our transportation network is maintained cost effective ly and whole o of life costs are e optimised The percentage of sealed local road that is resurfaced each financial year.
+Mandatory measure 3.
+5%-7% 4.5% 6.4% Resurfacing completed was 44.8km (centreline) which equates to 4.5% of the network (based on 983km of maintained sealed network).
+The percentage is less than the target due to larger than usual asphalt surfacing and cost escalations increasing the overall cost of resurfacing. ır transportat ion network is managed at a level approp priate to the importance of the road and satisfies the community's expectations The percentage of footpaths within the Tasman district that are maintained to a condition of average or better, as measured through the triennial footpath condition rating survey.
+Mandatory measure 4. ≥95% 95.8% Not measured The 2020 condition rating shows overall condition is within the target condition.